F0lak/dm_open_ref/ref/proc/gradient.md

-Interpolates between two or more colors along a [color gradient](/%7Bnotes%7D/color-gradient).
+Interpolates between two or more colors along a [color gradient](/ref/%7Bnotes%7D/color-gradient.md) -m.
 By default, gradients extend from an index of 0 to 1, but they are allowed to go beyond that if you choose.